corex/template/README.md

 Every call to load() and render() will use base paths.

 Mustache is default set to escape variables.
 This has been disabled on this package.
-It is however possible to escape by calling escape() on template of you need to escape things i.e. html-tags.
+It is however possible to escape by calling escape() on template if you need to escape values i.e. html-tags.

 ```php
 // Set base path (can be called more than once).
 Paths will be searched in reverse order.